IanBoyanZhang/CarND-Path-Planning-Project/reflection.md

 In this submission, spline interpolated trajectories are planned and generated in ego Cartesian coordinates.
 30 meter spaced navigation points in Frenet spaces are used for proposing trajectories.
 It really helps to avoid excessive local non-linearity when performaing coordinate transformation.
 Planning and generating trajectory under local/ego coordinates also help deal with waypoints wrapping around issue.
 Affine transformation between local and map coordinates keep linearity of car poses under two representations which is less prone to numerical issues.

-As suggested in project introduction `target_x` is a emperical estimated based on proposed distance change between two time steps (approximately 0.02s).
+As suggested in project introduction `target_x` is a emperical estimated based on proposed distance change between two time steps (approximately `0.02s`).

 Prediction and planner are coupled, it is a work in progress, originally, several cost function was used to drive path decision, unless, it is fined tuned with multiple reasonable assumptions and other vehicle estimation, for the time being, under simpler cases like in high way driving, a simple condition rule based state machine can provide similar perforamnce.
+Video can be found [Here](https://www.youtube.com/watch?v=2c0DwvOTF5s&t=121s)